 - Suggest other possible externship sites.
 We may not know about all of the great places to work in D.C. – but you do.
 Are there some offices that do fascinating work in your field?
 Places where your friends and colleagues work that would offer wonderful opportunities for Pitt Law students?
 Pass their information along to us, and we’ll contact them to find out whether they want to participate in the program.

 - Support the D.C.
 Initiative Fund.
 It’s expensive to spend a semester in Washington.
 Students incur increased housing costs, metro fees, and other expenses to take advantage of the opportunities the Semester in D.C.
 Program offers.
 The D.C.
 Initiative Fund uses contributions from Pitt Law alumni and friends to support students participating in the Semester in D.C. program and to fund activities for D.C. area alumni.
 To contribute online, fill out Pitt Law's Online Giving Form.
 On the second page of the form, you will be asked whether you want to designate your gift for any particular fund.
 Check the "other" box and designate your gift for the "D.C.
 Initiative Fund."
 You can also mail a check to the Law School with the same designations.

 - Attend our events.
-Every semester, the D.C.
+Every year, the D.C.
 Chapter of the Pitt Law Alumni Association holds at least one event where you can meet our current students and talk to us about the program.

 - Friend us on Facebook and join our LinkedIn group.
 Our Pitt Law Semester in D.C.
 Facebook page highlights upcoming Semester in D.C.
 Program and Pitt law alumni events and features our current Semester in D.C. students.
 Our LinkedIn page contains Washington area job postings and event info, as well as discussions about current topics.